KeyboardKit/KeyboardKit/README.md

 ## KeyboardKit Pro

-KeyboardKit Pro extends KeyboardKit with pro features, such as additional locales, autocomplete engines, convenience views etc. It lets you create fully localized system keyboards with a single line of code.
+[KeyboardKit Pro][Pro] extends KeyboardKit with pro features, such as additional locales, autocomplete engines, more extensions, additional views etc. It lets you create fully localized system keyboards with a single line of code.

-KeyboardKit Pro can save you a lot of time when developing more complex keyboards.

-[Read more here][Pro]
+KeyboardKit Pro requires a commercial license.
+Licenses can be purchased from the [website][Website] or from [Gumroad][Gumroad].